WaterBoiledPizza/sonolus-psekai-engine/README.md

 ### 2. Get the chart for your engine
 Now you have a .sus file, you can use sus2entities.exe to convert .sus into Sonolus compatable chart file!
 * Prepare a folder to store your output file.
+  * Make sure there is no space between characters and prevent using symbols
 * Launch sus2entities.exe
 * When prompted
   * `Where is your .sus file?`: Enter the location of your .sus .